-This condition results in the destruction of the saliva glands.
+Sjögren’s syndrome results in the destruction of the saliva glands.
 When this occurs, you may develop dry mouth, which in turn can lead to tongue inflammation.

-Burns inside the mouth or trauma may cause tongue inflammation.
+Burns or trauma inside the mouth may cause tongue inflammation.

 Alcohol, spicy foods, or tobacco may irritate the mouth and cause tongue inflammation.

-If there is no obvious cause for your symptoms, your doctor may perform other tests to determine the cause of your tongue inflammation.
-Blood tests are commonly done to see if you have a vitamin deficiency or anemia(low iron levels).
+If there’s no obvious cause for your symptoms, your doctor may perform other tests to determine the cause of your tongue inflammation.
+Blood tests are commonly used to see if you have a vitamin deficiency or anemia(low iron levels).
 They can also identify diseases like syphilis.

-If you develop symptoms of tongue inflammation, you may not need to call your doctor.
+You may or may not need to call your doctor if you have symptoms of tongue inflammation.
 Swelling and inflammation of the tongue typically resolve after several days.
 If symptoms are still present after 10 days, contact your doctor.
-You should also contact your doctor if you have trouble swallowing, breathing or speaking.
+You should also contact your doctor if you have trouble swallowing, breathing, or speaking.